 Not to be confused with the high Feldberg in the Black Forest, the Großer Feldberg (880 m above sea level) is the highest peak.
-It was also used for the Feldbergrennen hillclimbing contest and rallying stages.
+It was also used for the Feldbergrennen hill climbing contest and rally stages.
 The second highest peak is the Kleiner Feldberg, then the Altkönig (798 m), with the late Iron Age hill fort (La-Tène A, ca. 400 BC) remaining near the summit.

 The Roman Limes were constructed across the Taunus.
 The Saalburg, now a restored Roman castellum, houses a museum.
 The Alamanni settled here following the fall of the Limes (in 259/260 AD).

-For this reason, there are some Alemannic cemeteries in the southern foothills of the Taunus (Eschborn).
+For this reason, some Alemannic cemeteries are in the Taunus’s southern foothills (Eschborn).
 This area became Frankish after the Battle of Tolbiac.